FAQ for the book on CyberlawFrequently asked questions (FAQ) for the book Cyberlaw: Law for Digital Spaces and Information Systems by John Bandler

 • Undergraduate, graduate, or law school?
 The book can work for all.

-• Some student groups may already have a foundation in a certain area (law, or technology, etc.)
+• Some student demographics may already have a foundation in a certain area (law, or technology, etc.)

-• Some student groups may be unfamiliar with law, or with technology
+• Some student demographics may be unfamiliar with law, or with technology

 • Adjust the coverage accordingly.
 Higher levels are expected to be able to read more and grasp more complex concepts, thus go faster and cover deeper.
 Lower levels and some students may need to go slower, perhaps gloss over some of the nuances.